mardix/assembly/docs/docs/application/models.md

 ```

-Note: **Every model class created have a reference in the `models` object**.
+Note: **Every model class created has a reference in the `models` object**.
 You can access any models in the application.